Converts

 Melanie McDonagh

 Melanie McDonagh is a journalist who has written extensively about religion and ideas for the Spectator, The Times, and the Daily Telegraph.
-She is writer at large for the Evening Standard and leader writer for the Catholic Herald.
-She has a doctorate in history from the University of Cambridge.
+She is writer at large for the Evening Standard, and she has a doctorate in history from the University of Cambridge.

 Returns